siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 </pre>

 * The homing jerk can be greater than the normal max jerk as you want the machine to stop very quickly once it hits the switch.
 You may need to experiment with this value.
+* Either the min or max switch can be enabled for homing, but not both.
+This will cause an error.
 * The search velocity sets how fast the tool moves towards the limit initially.
 It should be a good deal less than your maximum velocity (xvm), but not excruciatingly slow.
 This obviously interacts with the jerk setting, so these can be set in tandem.
 * The latch velocity sets how fast the tool backs off the switch after it's been hit by the search.
 This should be quite slow, as this is the part that determines the accuracy of the zero.
 * The latch backoff should be a distance that will always clear the switch once it's been hit.
 It doesn't matter if this number is larger than what's needed, so be generous.
 This value is also used to clear off any closed homing and limit switches at the start of the search, so it should be adequate for switches at both ends of travel.